dax8it/ATJIUJITSU-REAL-NEW/content/blog/Look-who-earned-their-stripe.md

 **Truly an honor to award Yvonne her purple belt this weekend @ibjjf New Haven Open.
 An amazing performance, never taking a loss over the weekend Gi, No-Gi, and No-Gi open class champion, while being there to support her teammates through it all.
 Could not be prouder for the type of competitor, training partner, and person Yvonne is.**

-**First AT Jiu-Jitsu student from white to purple belt! 👏🏾👏🏾👏🏾 Amazing!**
+**First AT Jiu-Jitsu student from white ⚪to purple 🟣belt! 👏🏾👏🏾👏🏾 Amazing!**

 ![](/img/dsc08502.jpg)